 The combination of a massive fine-grained detector and underground detector placement also allows DUNE to have broad discovery potential beyond the accelerator neutrino program.
 DUNE will perform Beyond the Standard Model searches, for instance, the observation of nucleon decay would be a watershed event for the understanding of physics at high energy scales.
 Neutrinos from supernovae would provide key insights into the physics of gravitational collapse and may also reveal fundamental properties of the neutrino.

 CIEMAT (I. Gil) is DUNE Physics Coordinator and (C. Cuesta) co-convenor of the Low Energy Neutrino Physics Working Group.
 CIEMAT developed simulations to study the DUNE supernova burst triggering efficiency showing that nearly 100% efficiency is possible out to the edge of the galaxy, and 70% efficiency for a burst at the Large Magellanic Cloud [EPJC 81 (2021) 423, PhD Thesis A.Gallego].

 The FD modules will be built 1.5 km below ground at the SURF facility so that our measurements are less affected by cosmic radiation.
 As planned, the first FD module will employ Horizontal Drift (HD) technology, and the second module will have Vertical Drift (VD).
-The third FD module is expected to be an optimized version of modules 1 and 2 and the fourth is the so-called opportunity module.
+The third and forth FD modules will employ a technology to be defined.
 We are working at CIEMAT on the Photon Detection System design optimization and procurement for the Far Detector modules.